Skip to main content

 Food Sensitivities and Preferences

 • For an egg-free cookie, substitute 6 Tablespoons aquafaba (the liquid drained from any canned white bean such as garbanzo beans) for the eggs.
-Freeze extra aquafaba in 3 Tablespoon portions to substitute for 1 egg in other baked goods such as cookies and muffins.
+Freeze extra aquafaba for later use.

 • For a wheat-free and gluten-free cookie, substitute your favorite all-purpose gluten-free flour mix.
 The texture will be a little different than a cookie made with wheat flour.